Skip to content

 Schedule = when to run it

-Tracking = optional object that turns result into up/down state
+Tracking = optional object that turns the result into up/down state

 ICMP echo operation